btemplep/authzee/docs/specification.md

     "additionalProperties": false,
     "required": [
         "result",
-        "error"
+        "failure"
     ],
     "properties": {
         "result": {
             "description": "Result from running the JSON query."
         },
-        "error": {
+        "failure": {
-            "title": "Operation Error",
-            "description": "Error from an Authzee operation, or null if no error.", "type": [
-                "object",
+            "type": [
+                "string",
                 "null"
             ],
-            "required": [
-                "error_type",
-                "message"
-            ],
-            "properties": {
-                "error_type": {
-                    "type": "string",
-                    "description": "The type of error."
-                },
-                "message": {
-                    "type": "string",
-                    "description": "Message describing the error."
+            "description": "A message describing why the query execution failed, or null if no failure occurred."
-                }
-            }
         }
     }
 }